formats back

 Gives a platform and exposure to small retailers

 Amazon allows small retailers to sell on its platform, thus providing them incomparable online exposure.
 In fact, almost half of internet users in the US live in a household with an Amazon Prime membership, and the site gets more than 2 billion visitors every month.
 How’s that for reach?
 In addition to new consumers, small business can’t ignore the benefits and tools that Amazon can bring them, like sales, marketing and branding pushes.
-It’s no wonder, then, that nearly 2 million small businesses in the US have started selling on the platform.
+It’s no wonder, then, that more than 60% of sales on Amazon are from independent businesses in the US.

 Streamlines the shopping and delivery process

 During searches, Amazon users get the added bonus of being presented with similar products or products frequently purchased together.
 This makes Amazon’s comparison-shopping of brand vs. brand or product vs. related product fast and effortless.
 Another benefit of shopping on Amazon is the immediacy in which purchases are received.
 With services like Amazon Prime, the customer journey of “search – select – pay – possess” is near-instantaneous.
-Since Amazon delivers nearly two-thirds of its own orders directly to consumers, it’s no wonder that the company is giving UPS and FedEx a run for their money, competition that will only benefit consumers.
-It’s much faster than most other e-commerce stores.
-This benefit was appreciated during the pandemic lockdowns, as with efforts to combat price gouging.
+Since Amazon delivers nearly 1.6 million packages per day to consumers, it’s no wonder that the company is giving UPS and FedEx a run for their money, competition that will only benefit consumers.
+With next-day deliver, Amazon is much faster than most other e-commerce stores.
 Being the market leader means that the standard Amazon adopts becomes the market standard, which, in turn, benefits all consumers.
 This can also be seen with Amazon’s PillPack acquisition, which highlights how its embrace of disruptive competition is a good thing for consumers.

 Pushes Innovation